ItzFireable/cpp-rhythm-game/README.md

 # Credits

-- Code by ItzFireable
+- Penis shader by Velcrow
-- Important things by Velcrow the almighty the creator of penis shader
+- Everything else by ItzFireable